rails/rails/guides/source/association_basics.md

 Then new join models are automatically created for the newly associated objects.
 If some that existed previously are now missing, then their join rows are automatically deleted.

 WARNING: Automatic deletion of join models is direct, no destroy callbacks are triggered.
+You can read more about callbacks [here](active_record_callbacks.html).

 The `has_many :through` association is also useful for setting up "shortcuts" through nested `has_many` associations.
 For example, if a document has many sections, and a section has many paragraphs, you may sometimes want to get a simple collection of all paragraphs in the document.
 You could set that up this way: